 The Torrent cable car gives access to the Rinderhütte ski area (2350 m), while ski lifts go higher up to 2610 m.
 In addition to 50 km of ski slopes, a 4-km winter panorama hiking trail provides visitors with spectacular views of the highest Swiss Alpine peaks on the opposite side of the Rhone Valley.
 In summer, it is possible to use large scooters for fast descents back to Leukerbad.

 Leukerbad (Loèche-les-Bains) in Switzerland

 Leukerbad has a population of around 1,500.
 The town lives from tourism with around 9,000 beds available in various hotels, holiday chalets, and flats.
-Airbnb makes it easy to book accommodation here, As a result the local supermarkets (Migros – near the Burgerbad and PAM) even opens most Sunday afternoons while bakeries are open all day on Sundays.
+As a result the local supermarkets (Migros – near the Burgerbad and PAM) even opens most Sunday afternoons while bakeries are open all day on Sundays.

 Leukerbad has many fine hotels but holiday chalets and apartments (flats) are even more numerous.
 Advance reservations are usually essential, especially for winter weekends, although Airbnb makes it far easier to arrange holiday rentals.
 Lucky indeed are travelers who can arrive on Sunday or Monday – they can expect lower prices and fewer visitors at all facilities.

 Leukerbad (Loèche-les-Bains) is just inside the German-speaking part of Valais (Wallis).
 However, many locals effortlessly switch from German to French or English, or Italian as required.

 Getting to Leukerbad is very easy by car or public transportation.
 Drivers simply follow the main highway from Lake Geneva past Sion to Leuk, and from there the narrow, winding road up the mountain to Leukerbad.
 Drivers arriving from Central Switzerland should use the Lötschberg car train tunnel.